 The pump should be easy to operate.
 It should also be stable and strong.
 A quality pump will last for many years, so getting one you like is desirable.
-Not only can you use it at home before a ride, but you can also take it to the trailhead if you are driving there.
-Many riders believe in topping off the air pressure in their tires before every ride.
+No matter what type of bike pump you choose, make sure to read the instructions carefully before using it.
+This will help you avoid damaging your tires or the pump itself.
+As a heavier rider my self I believe in checking the air pressure in my tires before every ride as its easier than walking home!

 Which Is Better: Presta or Schrader?

 As with many things in life, it all depends on where and how you ride.
 If you commute, ride with your kids, ride the boardwalk with on a cruiser, a bike with Schrader valves should be perfectly fit.
 These valves are durable and foolproof.
 They are also compatible with most pumps found in gas stations and pay per use pumps.

 On the other hand, if you ride hard and fast, the Presta valves probably make the more sense.
 They just take a little getting used to and they offer significant benefits.
 At BikeLVR, we want to see you enjoy bicycling in whatever fashion matches your lifestyle.